Disney Snacks : The Must-Eat Disney Parks Treats

 “Magic blood-red apple which, when bitten, will send its victim into the Sleeping Death.
 A victim of that can only be revived by love’s first kiss.”
 This is the famous line from our childhood that describes the apple that Snow White ate that sent her to an apparent “death.”
 And I’m sure you remember in the books and in the movies how red the apple was.
 In reality, no apple could be a perfect red…but when you get to visit Disneyland Paris, glistening red apples, among the many sweets you can get a bite on, are the most attractive.

-Taking inspiration from the Snow white apple, toffee apples or Pomme d’ Amour were one of the treats I enjoyed munching on while walking around Disneyland.
+Taking inspiration from the Snow white apple, toffee apples or Pomme d’ Amour were one of the treats I enjoyed munching on while walking around Disneyland Paris.
 But the Pomme d’ Amour Mickey takes the treat to another level.
 The upper part of the candied apples are given a layer of chocolate shaped with Mickey’s ears, complete with his iconic blue hat.
 There are variations of Mickeys candied apples; covered in white chocolate with marshmallow ears, and the base is covered in edible blue dust (magic!).
 The others are colorfully designed, all with marshmallow ears.
 Every apple looked so delicious that in the end, you can’t say no to a bite!
 Don’t worry, none of them is poisoned! 🙂

 Sweets at Disneyland Paris – Sugar Donuts